MinchinWeb/blog.minchin.ca/content/20220430-static-comments-211-released.md

   consistent stream of emails, so it may be a viable option.
 - You have to manually add comments to your site, regenerate it, and reupload it before the comments will show on your site.
-This means that comments won't immediately show, the the workflow may not be feasible if you have a high comment volume.
+This means that comments won't immediately show, and the the workflow may not be feasible if you have a high comment volume.
 - The documentation that is on the Github repo has been reviewed, but may still be out of date in places.
 Please let me know if you notice any issues there.